Almost every song on Richer Soil, the debut LP of Chicago musician Derek Nelson, started as a lullaby for his son.

-Derek Nelson grew up outside of Chicago with a mom from Ireland and a dad from the Midwest.
-Even before he got his first guitar at 11 or 12 — a classical acoustic picked up at a flea market — he was writing songs.
-He’d write them everywhere: when he should have been studying, while painting houses or mowing the lawn, while camping at car races in Wisconsin or staying with family in Kentucky.
+It’s fair to say this album has been a long time coming.
+Nelson grew up outside of Chicago with a mom from Ireland and a dad from the Midwest, and even before he got his first guitar in middle school — a classical acoustic picked up a flea market — he was working on songs.

 In his early twenties, Nelson began playing around Chicago clubs, evolving the sound with a band simply called The Musicians.
 Their work resulted in three EP’s, a series of sold out local shows, and a few festival dates.
 His focus then turned to Martin Van Ruin, a critically-acclaimed 7-piece collective.
 Rock critic Jessica Hopper called their debut “one of the best local indie releases of the year,” and the Chicago Sun-Times said the band was a “new folk rock supergroup” with “inescapable Bob Dylan and Neil Young comparisons.”
 American Songwriter Magazine named them one of “5 Chicago Songwriters You Need to Hear.”